 Language month celebration - The day is celebrated annually on the 14th of August.
 The objective of the day is to honour the individuals that played an important role in developing Afrikaans.
-It further aims to portray Afrikaans's diversity in the present context.
+It further aims to portray Afrikaans's diversity.
 The annual celebration centres on debates with actual topics/themes related to the Afrikaans landscape.